OpenLocalization/openloctest_full/articles/cdn/cdn-create-a-storage-account-with-cdn-new.md

 # Integrate a Storage Account with CDN

-TEst CDN can be enabled to cache content from your Azure storage.
+ddd CDN can be enabled to cache content from your Azure storage.
 It offers developers a global solution for delivering high-bandwidth content by caching blobs and static content of compute instances at physical nodes in the United States, Europe, Asia, Australia and South America.

 ## Step 1: Create a storage account